Main content start

 B.A., Pomona College, History (1988)

 Caroline Winterer is William Robertson Coe Professor of History and American Studies, and Professor by courtesy of Classics.
-She specializes in American history before 1900, especially the history of ideas, political thought, material culture, and the history of science.
-She is currently writing a book on the history of deep time in America, to be published by Princeton University Press.
+She specializes in American history before 1900, especially the history of ideas and the history of science.

 She is currently accepting graduate students.
 Click here for more information on the PhD program in the Department of History.